Sunday, August 24, 2025

 Benefit Premiere Performance

-Join East West Players for the benefit premiere performance of the 2025/26 Theatre for Youth touring production of Tam Tran Goes to Washington by Elizabeth Wong, directed by Rona Par and hosted by Clyde Kusatsu.
+Join East West Players for the benefit premiere performance of the 2025/26 Theatre for Youth touring production of Tam Tran Goes to Washington by Elizabeth Wong, directed by Rona Par, and hosted by Clyde Kusatsu!

 Tam Tran Goes to Washington Benefit Premiere Performance, Discussion & Reception